sora-xor/sora2-substrate-js-library/doc.md

 >
 > # <weight>
 >
-> - Same as transfer, but additional read and write because the source account is
+> - Same as transfer, but additional read and write because the source account is not
->   not assumed to be in the overlay.
+>   assumed to be in the overlay.
 >
 > # </weight>

 arguments:

-- source: `LookupSource`
+- source: `AccountId32`
-- dest: `LookupSource`
+- dest: `AccountId32`
-- value: `Compact<Balance>`
+- value: `Compact<u128>`
 <hr>

 #### **api.tx.balances.transferKeepAlive**